jxom/react-loads/README.md

 # React Loads

-> A React Hook to handle promise state & response data.
+> A React utility to help with promise state & response data.

-**Important note: As of v7, React Loads is a [React Hook](https://reactjs.org/docs/hooks-intro.html), meaning you can only use `useLoads` inside a [function component](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
-If you want to use React Loads in a class component, read [Compatibility with class components](#compatibility-with-class-components)**

 ## The problem